lucaggett/lucaggett/README.md

 - I’m currently learning **Clojure** and **Rust**

-- I've study at the University of Zurich, where I've also worked as a Teaching Assistant in Programming Techniques for Computational Linguistics 1 & 2
+- I study at the University of Zurich, where I've also worked as a Teaching Assistant in Programming Techniques for Computational Linguistics 1 & 2

 - I work as a Systems Administrator and Developer at <a href="https://cnd-ag.ch/de/">CND AG</a>